OhHeyItsJosh/COMP1004-Coursework/Planning/Meetings/Scrum meeting 7 - 20_03_24.md

 ### Plans for the next sprint

 - add sprint planning to report.
-- create poster.
+- design and draft poster for app.
-- add GitHub readme to repo.
+- write a GitHub readme file for my repo that outlines the important parts of the project.